Belgium national football team: FIFA World Cup

 Belgium failed to progress past the first round in their first five World Cup participations.
 After two scoreless defeats at the inaugural World Cup in 1930, the team scored in their first round knockout matches in the 1934 and 1938 editions.
 In 1954, they drew with England 4–4 after extra time, and in 1970, they won their first World Cup match, against El Salvador (3–0).

 From 1982 until 2002, Belgium qualified for six successive World Cups, advancing past the first round five times.
 In the 1982 FIFA World Cup opener, Belgium beat defending champions Argentina 1–0.
 Their tournament ended in the second group stage, after a Polish hat-trick by Zbigniew Boniek and a 0–1 loss against the Soviet Union.

-United States–Belgium in 1930 was the joint first ever World Cup match.

 At Mexico 1986, the Belgian team achieved their then best-ever World Cup run at the time.
 In the knockout phase as underdogs they beat the Soviet Union after extra time 4–3; the unnoticed offside position of Jan Ceulemans, during the initial ninety minutes, allowed him to equalise the match at 2–2 and enter extra time.
 They also beat Spain, in a penalty shoot-out after a 1–1 draw, but lost to eventual champions Argentina in the semi-finals 2–0, and France in the third-place match 4–2.

 In 1990, Belgium dominated periods of their round of 16 match against England; Enzo Scifo and Jan Ceulemans hit the woodwork.
 David Platt's volley in the final minute of extra time, described as "nearly blind" by Richard Witzig, avoided an apparently goalless draw and led to the sudden elimination of the Belgians.